-(Common Pole Terminology used throughout this paper with abbreviations)
+(Common pole terminology used throughout this paper with abbreviations)

-• Cd (Coefficient of Drag)
+· Cd (coefficient of drag)

 The ratio of the 'apparent' wind area to the actual silhouette area of an object or luminaire.
 Streamlined objects have lower Cds than blunt or flat sided objects.
-(See Commentary)
+See Section 7 - Commentary on Page 7.

-• EPA (Effective Projected Area)
+• EPA (effective projected area)

 Light fixtures or luminaires are rated in EPA (effective projected area stated in square feet) that refers to the apparent wind profile of a fixture or object based on its' geometric shape.
 For example, a round fixture being more streamlined has a lower EPA than a flat sided fixture of the same silhouette.
 For convenience, poles are rated in terms of their EPA capacity at several wind speeds.
-(80, 90, 100 and 110 mph)

-EPA = Actual Wind Silhouette of an Object x Cd.
+(80, 90, 100 and 110 mph) EPA = Actual Wind Silhouette of an Object x Cd.

-MH (Mounting Height in feet)
+MH (mounting height in feet)